Eastbourne – St Mary, Church Street

 Recess: (South chancel aisle) Low moulded segmental head with curling stops and thus C14, probably for a tomb.

-(image) Reredos: The east wall of the chancel, with an ogee-headed doorway and an aumbry, marks the C14 reredos, which may have been related to the screens (6 p4) (see below).
+Reredos: The east wall of the chancel, with an ogee-headed doorway and an aumbry, marks the C14 reredos, which may have been related to the screens (6 p4) (see below).

 1. Painted panel in a frame with a curving, broken pediment; George III.
+This must be the arms known to have been painted for the church by J Lambert junior of Lewes (Brent: Georgian Lewes p120).

 2. Painted panel in a carved rectangular oak frame.
 Elizabeth II, 2012.